 The Cardiovascular subspecialty option will allow graduates to provide advanced care to patients with acute and complex cardiovascular disorders.
 The curriculum can be added to any of the MSN or DNP specializations listed below and will prepare the Nurse Practitioner to function as an integral part of the Cardiovascular team.

-Cardiovascular – students can add these 8 credit hours to Adult-Gerontological Acute Care NP and Dual Role (FNP/Adult-Geron Acute Care) specializations.
+Cardiovascular – students can add these 8 credit hours to Adult-Gerontological Acute Care NP, Dual Role (Family NP/Adult-Geron Acute Care), and Dual Role (Family NP/Emergency NP) specializations.

 - AHN 630 – Dysrhythmias and the Heart (2 credit hours)